dzajlopment/.github/profile/README.md

-# dzajlopment
+# Dzajlopment

-dzajlopment is a small creator group working on various digital projects — from simple tools to more complex applications.
+Dzajlopment is a small creator group working on various digital projects — from simple tools to more complex applications.
 This repository serves as a space for organizing code, ideas, and experiments.

 ## Contents
 - projects and prototypes